morphingcoffee/install-ruby-on-macos/README.md

 Make sure your computer meets all [prerequisites](https://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#prerequisites) first.

 ### If you are on an M1 Mac, do not use Rosetta
 Homebrew works natively on M1 Macs.
-Make sure to open the default Terminal application, or iTerm, or whatever app you use.
-Make sure it is not in Rosetta mode.
-Read my guide on [installing Ruby on Apple Silicon](https://www.moncefbelyamani.com/how-to-install-homebrew-and-ruby-on-a-mac-with-the-m1-apple-silicon-chip/) for more details.
+Make sure that whatever terminal app you use is not in Rosetta mode.
+Read my guide on [installing Ruby on Apple Silicon](https://www.moncefbelyamani.com/how-to-install-homebrew-and-ruby-on-a-mac-with-the-m1-apple-silicon-chip/#how-to-tell-if-you-are-using-terminal-in-rosetta-mode) for more details.

 ### Quit and relaunch Terminal after running my script
 I mention this several times in this README, as well as when the script finishes successfully, but I'll say it again.
 For the changes to take effect, you have to "refresh" your terminal.
 The best way is to quit and relaunch it.